sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2024-teched-developer-keynote-deconstructed-validation/devtoberfest2024-teched-developer-keynote-deconstructed-validation.md

 parser: v2
 ---

-# TechEd Developer Keynote - Deconstructed - October 8-9 2024
+# SAP TechEd Developer Keynote - Deconstructed - October 8-9 2024

 <!-- description --> We hope you enjoyed the Developer Keynote Deconstructed Sessions at Virtual TechED 2024.
 Show that you were listening, and earn extra points toward the Devtoberfest grand prize.